-Almost all of our income has come from one source — my job — although my wife has done a little bit of teaching and this website now makes money, too.
-It’s all gravy and half of my profits from this endeavor are donated.
+Almost all of our income has come from one source — my job — although my wife has done a little bit of teaching and I make money online now, too.
+It’s all gravy and to date, over half of my profits from this endeavor have been donated.

 It certainly helps to have a high income, especially if you want to do the fatFIRE thing, that is, retire with an above-average level of spending.
 However, FI is possible even on modest incomes.
 If you can learn to live on half of your takehome pay, even if you’re currently flat broke, you should be able to retire in 15 to 20 years at the most.

 For the first time in my life, I have this thing called location independence.
 I don’t have to be in any particular place at any particular time.
-This is huge, and we plan to take advantage of this newfound geographic freedom this fall.
+This is huge, and we took advantage of this newfound geographic freedom while we could

-Our first big family trip will be a two-month visit to Ecuador.
-My wife and I visited the country in 2011 when we toured the Galapagos Islands, and we’re excited to return with our boys for an extended stay.
+Our first big family trip was supposed be a two-month visit to Ecuador.
+My wife and I visited the country in 2011 when we toured the Galapagos Islands, and we were excited to return with our boys for an extended stay.
 Friends who have spent many months in Ecuador have had nothing but great things to say about the place (see here and here).

-We return to the states for a few weeks to celebrate the holidays with family and get just enough of a taste of winter to be grateful that we’re not around to enjoy all six months of it.
+We returned to the states for a few weeks to celebrate the holidays with family and get just enough of a taste of winter to be grateful that we were not around to enjoy all six months of it.

-In mid-March, I’m off to Las Vegas for The White Coat Investor’s Physician Wellness and Financial Literacy Conference, where I’ll be moderating one panel, participating in another, and sharing some emcee duties.
+In mid-March, I was off to Las Vegas for The White Coat Investor’s Physician Wellness and Financial Literacy Conference, where I gave a talk on fatFIRE, moderated one panel, participated in another, and shared some emcee duties.

-Before our big trips, I’ll soon be spending a weekend meeting up with old friends and making new ones at the sold-out Camp FI Midwest.
-I go straight from there to Washington, D.C. for FinCon, the annual must-do conference for content creators in the personal finance space.
+Before those big trips, I spent a weekend meeting up with old friends and making new ones at the sold-out Camp FI Midwest.
+I went straight from there to Washington, D.C. for FinCon, the annual must-do conference for content creators in the personal finance space.

-My family joins me in our nation’s capital, which will be a great spot for our boys to kick off the “roadschooling” that will be a big part of our upcoming adventures.
+My family joined me in our nation’s capital, which will be a great spot for our boys to kick off the “roadschooling” that will be a big part of our upcoming adventures.